Skip to Content

 Better Color Distribution

 Dyeing damp hair gives you a more even color distribution, allowing the dye to be spread evenly throughout your tresses.
+When preparing your hair for coloring, use a clarifying shampoo to remove buildup as part of your colored hair advice.
 Choose wisely when selecting a dye; demi-permanent or semi-permanent options are best for wet hair.

 Pay attention to the pH balance and texture of your strands before applying any product.